Small Giants: Companies That Choose to Be Great Instead of Big by Bo Burlingham is a business book published in 2005.

 - Extraordinary Customer Relations

-- Word-of-mouth = most effective marketing tool
+- Word-of-mouth is the most effective marketing

-- Employees @ Small Giants
+- Employees at Small Giants

-- 3 Pillars Of A Sense Of Community
+- 3 Pillars of a Sense of Community

 Galt’s Gulch

-- Focus on the big picture
+- Focus on the Big Picture

 How Small Giants Fail

-- Healthy Balance Sheet → reflected in ratios & other measures
+- Healthy Balance Sheet

 Pass It On